-Priority Leve el by (Categ ory Data Source Economic Opportunity Goal Evaluation Criteria & Description Capacity & Operational Changes Preservation Bike & Ped Transit Other MORPC Derived Congestion Relief: Applicant is to provide information on how congestion is hampering economic development in the area.
-Applications which do not clearly demonstrate how congestion is hampering economic developing in the area will not benefit from this criterion.
+Priority Leve l by (Categ ory Data Source Economic Opportunity Goal Evaluation Criteria & Description Capacity & Operational Changes Preservation Bike & Ped Transit Other MORPC Derived Congestion Relief: Applicant is to provide information on how congestion is hampering economic development in the area.
+Applications which do not clearly demonstrate how congestion is hampering economic development in the area will not benefit from this criterion.
 How will improvements to the transportation system because of this project improve economic development?
 MORPC will estimate the ability of the project to improve travel within a corridor so congested components of the transportation system are relieved.
-Measured using the regional model by the percentage reduction in 2050 VMT that experiences LOS F or worse within 1 mile of the project.
-A В MORPC Derived Job Retention & Creation: The number of existing jobs of each type (manufacturing, office, warehousing, retail, institutional) within 1 mile of the project.
+Measured using the regional model by the percentage reduction in existing and 2050 VMT that experiences LOS F or worse within 1 mile of the project. В В MORPC Derived Job Retention & Creation: The number of existing jobs of each type (manufacturing, office, warehousing, retail, institutional) within 1 mile of the project.
 The Applicant will provide the number of permanent jobs of each type that will be created in the region because of the project.
 Provide a map showing the locations in relationship to the project.
 Provide documentation showing that these jobs are committed to being created in this area with the improvements to the area.
-A В в в Development Readiness: Describe the presence and timing of all necessary economic development components in the project area, such as infrastructure (e.g., utilities, water and sewer, broadband), access to appropriately trained labor (skilled/unskilled), and other transportation options (e.g., rail, airports, transit or bicycle/pedestrian).
+A В В В Development Readiness: Describe the presence and timing of all necessary economic development components in the project area, such as infrastructure (e.g., utilities, water and sewer, broadband), access to appropriately trained labor (skilled/unskilled), and other transportation options (e.g., rail, airports, transit or bicycle/pedestrian).
 This can include how much new private/public capital investment has been made in the project area or will be because of the project.
 This investment can be within the past 3 years or commitments between now and 5 years after completion of the transportation project.
 Provide a map showing the past and committed investments.
-Specify the type of investment and the timeline for this investment. В В MORPC Derived Travel Time Uncertainty & Delay Reduction: Using existing travel time data, the existing travel time uncertainty index will be calculated for the area within 1 mile of the project.
-Projects in areas with higher uncertainty will score better.
-Travel delay reduction is the average 2040 travel time reduction per person for a complete trip using the facility during peak periods (including AM and PM peak hours) because of the project as estimated using the regional model.
-Projects with more delay reduction will score better. В С MORPC Derived Traffic Composition: Current and future Average Daily Traffic and percentage of truck traffic.
-Higher volume facilities and facilities serving a higher percentage of truck traffic will score higher. В А Other Economic Considerations: Describe the type and amount of acreage of site(s) that will primarily benefit from the project's improvements (e.g., greenfields, developed, redeveloped, infill, brownfields, intermodal facilities).
+Specify the type of investment and the timeline for this investment. В В MORPC Derived Travel Time Uncertainty: Using existing travel time data, the existing travel time uncertainty index will be calculated for the area within 1 mile of the project.
+Projects in areas with higher uncertainty will score better. В С MORPC Derived Traffic Composition: Current and future Average Daily Traffic and percentage of truck traffic.
+Higher volume facilities and facilities serving a higher percentage of truck traffic will score higher. В Α Other Economic Considerations: Describe the type and amount of acreage of site(s) that will primarily benefit from the project's improvements (e.g., greenfields, developed, redeveloped, infill, brownfields, intermodal facilities).
 Provide information regarding the project's impact on economic development in the area.
 Is there anything unique about this project that has not been captured by the criteria?
-This could include how the project will impact a specific industry cluster, innovative business, or industry target as identified by One Columbus. С С A A A
+This could include how the project will impact a specific industry cluster, innovative business, or industry target as identified by One Columbus. А В А А А

-Data relative to the travel time index and delay will be available prior to application submission.
+^{}Data relative to the travel time index and delay will be available prior to application submission.

-MORPC will estimate change in congested VMT.
+^{}MORPC will estimate change in congested VMT.
 Applicant is to provide statement on how congestion is hampering economic development.

-The number of existing jobs is available prior to application submission.
+^{}The number of existing jobs is available prior to application submission.
 Applicant is to provide the number of new jobs.